irobot-ros/ros2-performance/proposals/intraprocess_communication.md

    ownership has been already taken into account when pushing a message into the queue.

-### Handling intra and inter-process communications

-### Setting up the middleware

-In order to avoid the issue previously described, i.e., that a `Subscription` would receive both inter and intra-process messages, it is necessary to inform the underlying middleware that some "connections" will be handled at the `rclcpp` level, enabling the RMW to neglect them.

-This could be implemented alongside some sort of intra-process discovery.
-When a `Publisher` and a `Subscription` to the same topic with compatible QoS are added to the `IntraProcessManager`, it is not necessary for them to be also connected at the ROS2 middleware level.
-They are supposed to communicate only intra-process.

-One of the main obstacles in implementing an intra-process discovery is that in all the middleware implementations currently available for ROS2, the discovery is not triggered by the user, but simply starts as soon as a node is created.
-Moreover, even if a `Publisher` and a `Subscription` are in the same process, it is not guaranteed that both will have intra-process communication enabled.

-Given the fact that the proposed implementation does not use the RMW at all, there is much more freedom for eventually disconnecting nodes.

-The proposed solution is to declare two new functions in the `rmw_implementation` layer:
- - `rmw_ret_t disconnect_remote_publisher(rmw_node_t node, rmw_subscription_t sub, rmw_publisher_t remote_pub)`
- - `rmw_ret_t disconnect_remote_subscription(rmw_node_t node, rmw_publisher_t pub, rmw_subscription_t remote_sub)`

-These will be called from the `IntraProcessManager` on each matching of a `Publisher` and a `Subscription`.
-Then, each RMW can implement them in order to improve the performance for this particular situation.

-The following is an example of how they could be implemented.

-##### Fast-RTPS

-Each of the following classes, `rmw_node_t`, `rmw_publisher_t` and `rmw_subscription_t` contain a pointer to the underlying RTPS object that is implementing.

-The `EDP` class in Fast-RTPS provides the following functions:

- - `bool EDP::unpairWriterProxy(const GUID_t& participant_guid, const GUID_t& writer_guid)`
- - `bool EDP::unpairReaderProxy(const GUID_t& participant_guid, const GUID_t& reader_guid)`

-These functions perform exactly what is needed: they disconnect a remote `Publisher` or a remote `Subscription` from a `Node`.
-The arguments needed can be easily obtained at the `rmw_fastrtps` layer:
-`rmw_node_t` contains the `participant_guid`, while `rmw_publisher_t` and `rmw_subscription_t` contain the
-`writer_guid` and the `reader_guid`.

 ### Publishing intra and inter-process

 1. User calls `Publisher::publish(std::unique_ptr<MessageT> msg)`.